yixinzou/yixinzou.github.io/group.md

 A few directions of ongoing research in our group include:

 <ul>
-    <li><b>Accessibility</b>: making S&P technology more accessible to underserved populations, such as deaf and hard-of-hearing individuals and older adults</li>
+    <li><b>Accessibility</b>: e.g., making technology more accessible to underserved populations, such as deaf and hard-of-hearing individuals and older adults</li>
-    <li><b>AI ethics</b>: developing approaches that enable a critical perception of AI/algorithmic systems among laypeople</li>
+    <li><b>AI ethics</b>: e.g., developing mechanisms that help laypeople better understand the risks and harms of artificial intelligence (AI) systems</li>
-    <li><b>Cross-cultural S&P</b>: examining S&P user experiences and advice in the majority world, outside the North American and Western European context</li>
+    <li><b>Cross-cultural security and privacy</b>: e.g., examining people's experiences in the majority world outside the North American and Western European context</li>
-    <li><b>Digital threats</b>: understanding and measuring digital risks and harms that impact end users, such as scams and deceptive advertising</li>
+    <li><b>Trust and safety</b>: e.g., measuring scams on short-video sharing platforms and their impacts on young adults</li>
 </ul>

 <!-- Elissa: I use computational, economic, and social science methods to understand & model users’ safety decision-making processes.
 I specifically investigate inequities that arise in these processes and work directly with marginalized and at-risk communities to design systems that facilitate safety equitably and respectfully.